psilospore/cp-control-hs/compiler/README.md

 ### Usage

-Models used for experimental results are found in `bin/` using action filter value of `0.7`.
+Models used for experimental results are found in `bin/` using action filter value (i.e., shield value $\lambda'$) of `0.7`.
 To generate models for a different action filter value `AF` run:
 ```
 ./bin/gen_script.sh <AF>
 ```